 Hence marketers have to demonstrate high levels of expertise and present product or service in a manner that does not cause any stakeholder to become a detractor.

-Emotions have no place in B2B Marketing:
+Emotions have no place in B2B marketing

 If you are marketing to a consumer, you can derive benefits out of a 1000 different impulses (Black Friday Sale!
 BOGO!) or another 1000 excuses (Mother’s Day?
-Buy the best jewellery for the best woman in your life!).
+Buy the best jewelry for the best woman in your life!).
 Even worse, you can just tap into people’s insecurities and get consumers lining up to buy your products via hedonic and sentimental appeal.